 I vow I am never going to let this happen to me again.
 I don’t care that the memo I relied upon was flawed.
 This was all on me.

 Why did I almost walk into this trap?
 Am I overworked?
 (Aren’t we all?)
 Do I have to many projects going on?
 (Don’t we all?)
 Do I have other stuff going on in my family life that in the grand scheme of things are more important than work?
 (Who doesn’t?)

 The problem is that I was too trusting.
 Especially when I have no reason to believe my colleagues are trying to pull a fast one on me.
-A little skepticism goes a long way.
+But a little shrewdness goes a long way.

 I think that when we are dealing with people that we know personally, we tend to trust them.
 This is a good thing.
 I’m not saying to that it’s better to become a hermetic recluse, but you need to stay paranoid.

 Stay paranoid, or trust but verify.

 Just because you like somebody and trust them in other areas of your life, it doesn’t mean that they’re always right.
 It’s like a different version of the halo effect, but instead of basing it on peoples looks, you base it on how you feel about them.

 Stay paranoid, but strike a balance.
 Living in a high-trust environment is, I think, a good thing.
 Let’s try to keep it that way.

 Well I fell asleep, then I woke feelin’ kinda’ queer